+- Two segments are joined by a bridge on each side, each connected to a synchronous modem and a telephone line

+- There is a possibility that data might get into a continuous loop between LANs

-• The SPANNING TREE ALGORITHM (STA)
+- The SPANNING TREE ALGORITHM (STA)

-- senses the existence of more than one route
+- Senses the existence of more than one route.

-- determines which is the most efficient and
+- Determines which is the most efficient.

-- configures the bridge to use that route
+- Configures the bridge to use that route.

 - This route can be altered if it becomes unusable.

 - Transparent bridges (also known as spanning tree, IEEE 802.1 D) make all routing decisions.
 The bridge is said to be transparent (invisible) to the workstations.
 The bridge will automatically initialize itself and configure its own routing information after it has been enabled.

-- Comparison of Bridges and Repeaters

-- o Bridges

-- regenerate data at the packet level

-- accommodate more nodes than repeaters

-- provide better network performance than repeaters because they segment the network

-- Implementing a Bridge

-- o it can be an external, stand-alone piece of equipment

-- o or be installed on a server

-3.6.4 Routers

-Determine the best path for sending data and filtering broadcast traffic to the local segment.
-They DON'T pass on broadcast traffic work at the Network layer of OSI => they can switch and route packets across network segments

-They provide these functions of a bridge

-Filtering and isolating traffic

-Connecting network segments

-Routing table contains

-- 1. all known network addresses - 2. how to connect to other networks - 3. possible paths between those routers - 4. costs of sending data over those paths - 5. not only network addresses but also media access control sublayer addresses for each node - Routers - REQUIRE specific addresses: they only understand network numbers which allow them to talk to other routers and local adapter card addresses - Only pass Packets to the network segment they are destined for - routers don't talk to remote computers, only to other routers - they can segment large networks into smaller ones - they act as a safety barrier (firewall) between segments - they prohibit broadcast storms, because broadcasts and bad data aren't forwarded - are slower than most bridges - can join dissimilar access methods: a router can route a packet from a TCP/IP Ethernet network to a TCP/IP Token Ring network - Routers don't look at the destination computer address.
-They only look at the NETWORK address and they only pass on the data if the network address is known => less traffic - Routable protocols: - o DECnet, IP, IPX, OSI, XNS, DDP (Apple) - Routable protocols have Network layer addressing embedded - Non-routable protocols: - o LAT, NetBEUI, DLC - Non-routable protocols don't have network layer addressing

-3.6.4.1 Choosing Paths

-Routers can choose the best path for the data to follow

-Routers can accommodate multiple active paths between LAN segments.
-To determine the best path, it takes these things into account:

-If one path is down, the data can be forwarded over on alternative route

-Routers can listen and determine which parts of the network are busiest.

-It decides the path the data packet will follow by determining the number of hops between internetwork segments

-OSPF (Open Shortest Path First)

-Is a link-state routing algorithm

-Routes are calculated based on

-of hops

-Line speed

-Traffic

-Cost

-TCP/IP supports OSPF

-RIP (Routing Information Protocol)

-RIP is the protocol used to determine the # of hops to a distant segment.

-Uses distance-vector algorithm to determine routes

-TCP/IP & IPX support RIP

-NLSP (NetWare Link Services Protocol)

-is a link-state algorithm for use with IPX
+- Comparison of Bridges and Repeaters.

+- Bridges.

+- Regenerate data at the packet level.

+- Accommodate more nodes than repeaters.

+- Provide better network performance than repeaters because they segment the network.

+- Implementing a Bridge.

+- It can be an external, stand-alone piece of equipment.

+- $\circ$ Or be installed on a server.

+2.6.4 Routers

+- Determine the best path for sending data and filtering broadcast traffic to the local segment.
+They DON'T pass on broadcast traffic. - Work at the Network layer of OSI => they can switch and route packets across network segments. - They provide these functions of a bridge. - Filtering and isolating traffic. - Connecting network segments. - Routing table contains. - 1.
+All known network addresses. - 2.
+How to connect to other networks. - 3.
+Possible paths between those routers. - 4.
+Costs of sending data over those paths. - 5.
+Not only network addresses but also media access control sublayer addresses for each node. - Routers. - REQUIRE specific addresses: they only understand network numbers which allow them to talk to other routers and local adapter card addresses. - Only pass Packets to the network segment they are destined for. - Routers don't talk to remote computers, only to other routers. - They can segment large networks into smaller ones. - They act as a safety barrier (firewall) between segments. - They prohibit broadcast storms, because broadcasts and bad data aren't forwarded. - Are slower than most bridges. - Can join dissimilar access methods: a router can route a packet from a TCP/IP Ethernet network to a TCP/IP Token Ring network. - Routers don't look at the destination computer address.
+They only look at the network address and they only pass on the data if the network address is known less traffic.

+- Routable protocols:

+- DECnet, IP, IPX, OSI, XNS, DDP (Apple).

+- Routable protocols have Network layer addressing embedded.

+- Non-routable protocols:

+- LAT, NetBEUI, DLC.

+- Non-routable protocols don't have network layer addressing.

+2.6.4.1 Choosing Paths

+- Routers can choose the best path for the data to follow.

+- Routers can accommodate multiple active paths between LAN segments.
+To

+- determine the best path, it takes these things into account:

+- If one path is down, the data can be forwarded over on alternative route.

+- Routers can listen and determine which parts of the network are busiest..

+- It decides the path the data packet will follow by determining the number of hops between internetwork segments.

+- OSPF (Open Shortest Path First).

+- Is a link-state routing algorithm.

+- Routes are calculated based on.

+- No of hops.

+- Line speed.

+- Traffic.

+- Cost.

+- TCP/IP supports OSPF.

+- RIP (Routing Information Protocol).

+- RIP is the protocol used to determine the # of hops to a distant segment.

+- Uses distance-vector algorithm to determine routes.

+- TCP/IP & IPX support RIP.

+- NLSP (NetWare Link Services Protocol).

+- Is a link-state algorithm for use with IPX.